 Deep sleep deprivation need not be long-term to deliver harm, either.
 Just one night of four hours of sleep will drive a 70% reduction in immune cell activity.

 To increase our deep sleep, we must first create the opportunity for it to exist.
 That means spending enough time in bed.
 While the old adage advises eight hours of sleep, the CDC prescribes between seven and nine.

 But being unconscious for nine hours is rarely enough.
 The quality of our sleep is impacted by our environment, personal health, and life choices, and continues to change and evolve.

 Modern sleep science uncovered a link between temperature and deep sleep.
 By reducing our core temperature by one or two degrees in the first half of the night, our bodies more readily slip into deep sleep.

 The phenomenon’s cause lies in evolutionary biology.
 Our bodies adapted for natural caves and basic outside shelters - environments that grow cool and dark overnight.
 Modern bedrooms couldn’t be more different.
 While sleep scientists recommend temperatures between 60°F and 66°F, most Americans set their thermostats much higher.

-We designed the Restorative Bed by Bryte to address the disparity between biological presets and modern life.
+We designed the Bryte Balance™ mattress to address the disparity between biological presets and modern life.
 It uses chilled air to emulate natural sleeping conditions, lowering the sleeper’s core body temperature and promoting the same deep sleep our ancestors would have enjoyed.